Ahuge/deadline-cloud-for-maya/DEVELOPMENT.md

 3. Open the Maya integrated submitter, and in the Job-Specific Settings tab, enable the option 'Include Adaptor Wheels'.
 This option is only visible when the environment variable `DEADLINE_ENABLE_DEVELOPER_OPTIONS` is set to `true`.
 Then submit your test job.

+NOTE: The MayaAdaptor expects that the MayaPY executable is named `mayapy` and is set on the PATH.
+If this is not the case, you can set the `MAYA_ADAPTOR_MAYAPY_EXECUTABLE` environment variable to the path to the MayaPy executable.

 #### Testing the Adaptor

 Unit tests are all located under the `test/deadline_submitter_for_maya/unit` directory of this repository.
 If you are adding